Japan is known for cities like Tokyo, Osaka and Kyoto. And these are some of the biggest cities that any first-time traveller to Japan must visit.

 As part of the Aso-Gogaku mountain range, the active volcano has five peaks: Nekodake, Takadake, Eboshidake, Kishimadake, and Nakadake.
 At the highest peak, Mount Nakadake, it has one of the world’s largest caldera.
-The active volcano has a crater measures 25 kilometres and has a circumference of over 100 kilometres.
+The active volcano has a crater measuring 25 kilometres and a circumference of over 100 kilometres.

-However, due to continuous volcanic activity, it may or may not be possible to see the crater up-close.
-But there are still many hiking trails on the mountain, horseback riding at Kusasenro-ga-hama, which is next to Aso Volcano Museum.
+However, due to continuous volcanic activity, seeing the crater up close may or may not be possible.
+But there are still many hiking trails on the mountain and horseback riding at Kusasenro-ga-hama, next to Aso Volcano Museum.

 Kagoshima is the southernmost city on Kyushu Island.
 It is a thriving port city with an active volcano, Sakurajima, and the gateway to many remote islands in southern Japan.

 A trip to Kagoshima must include a visit to Sakurajima, the symbol of Kagoshima.
-You can hike on various hiking trails like Nagisa Lava Trail, dip your feet in free Nagisa Park Foot Bath, enjoy onsens baths, bike riding, and take a sightseeing tour around the “island”.
+You can hike on trails like Nagisa Lava Trail, dip your feet in free Nagisa Park Foot Bath, enjoy onsens baths, bike ride, and take a sightseeing tour around the “island.”

-Furthermore, check out different views of Sakurajima from different parts of Kagoshima including the zen Sengan-en Garden and Shiroyama Observatory.
-It is also worthwhile to visit Kagoshima City Museum of Meiji Restoration and Kagoshima City Museum of Art.
+Furthermore, check out different views of Sakurajima from different parts of Kagoshima, including the zen Sengan-en Garden and Shiroyama Observatory.
+It is also worthwhile to visit the Kagoshima City Museum of Meiji Restoration and the Kagoshima City Museum of Art.

 If you are a foodie, check out different Kagoshima cuisine at Kagoshima Furusato Food Village and take a tour of Kagoshima Fish Market and have fresh seafood for breakfast.

-And if you want to explore beyond the city of Kagoshima, many ferries can take you to a few islands in southern Japan including Yakushima Island and Okinawa.
+And if you want to explore beyond Kagoshima, many ferries can take you to a few islands in southern Japan, including Yakushima Island and Okinawa.

 Alternatively, Japan Railway connects Kagoshima to the rest of Kyushu.
 The Shinkansen (bullet train) can take you to Kagoshima-Chuo Station from Kumamoto Station in only 57 minutes and costs ¥6,870 and from Hakata Station in Fukuoka, it takes 97 minutes and costs ¥10,640.
-These fares are covered by Japan Rail Passes and JR Kyushu Rail Passes.
+Japan Rail Passes cover these fares and JR Kyushu Rail Passes.

-Off the beaten path Japan: are you including these in your itinerary?
+Off the beaten path Japan: which of these Japan hidden gems are you going to see?

-But I also love exploring the places that are off the beaten path in Japan.
-During my last trip, I was able to find and explore these lesser-known cities and had such an awesome time.
+But I also love exploring the places in Japan that are off the beaten path.
+During my last trip, I was able to find and explore these lesser-known cities which are some of the best Japan hidden gems.